Yes, There’s Good News for Florida’s Restaurant Industry

 Falsetto’s company, Handcrafted Hospitality, operates seven restaurants in South Florida and had two more under construction before all of this began.
 After the restaurant closure came down, Falsetto and his team created $10-per-person taco kits at his TacoCraft restaurants and started selling meats by the pound and grocery items like toilet paper, onions and bread from Henry’s Sandwich Station.
 Now, items other than sandwiches make up 20 percent of the sales at Henry’s.

 But through all of this, Falsetto constantly thought about how to reopen his restaurants after the ban is lifted.
-He studied options and devised plans to make guests and employees feel safe.
+He studied options and devised plans to make guests and employees feel safe as the industry evolved.

 “I’m an optimist,” Falsetto says.
 “I built my business in the last recession.
 It’s like anything else.
 Only the strongest will survive.
 You’re going to have to pivot.”